lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

 These WeatherFlow scripts for [Home Assistant](https://www.home-assistant.io/) provide sensor and sensor_text details for [ESPhome](https://esphome.io/) in order to display [WeatherFlow](https://weatherflow.com/) data.
-To successfully use these items, please follow the instructions below, making changes relevant to your own deployment.
+Please follow the instructions below to successfully use these items, making changes relevant to your deployment.

 **Home Assistant YAML Configuration**

 [sensor.yaml](https://raw.githubusercontent.com/lux4rd0/homeassistant/main/config/scripts/weatherflow/sensor.yaml)

 This file gets added to your Home Assistant configuration.
-I actually split out my main configuration.yaml file into sub files - so you'd need to have an inlcude directive in you want to do the same.
+I split out my main configuration.yaml file into sub-files - so you'd need to have an include directive in you want to do the same.
 Something like:

     default_config:
     sensor: !include sensor.yaml